 Obviously, without this knowledge, it can be easy for a client to believe they would be happy and fulfilled in a certain life situation that they worked very hard to achieve only to realize that it isn’t a good fit after all.
 Therefore a life coach can help a client minimize any wasted time and effort on poorly suited goals.
 Alternatively, they can also help them create conditions for achieving their goals that are much better suited to their natural self.
 Something that will make aims much easier to achieve and maintain in the long term.

 NLP or Neuro-Linguistic Programming is another psychological tool that has a valuable place in life coaching because it’s all about reprogramming the brain through speech.
 In fact, it can be incredibly useful in helping a client break through blocks, overcome confidence issues, and reframe situations more positively.
 Something that means there is less of a drain on the client’s internal motivation to achieve what they have set out to do.

 Talking of motivation, when picking a career as a life coach it’s vital to remember that you will have a key role to play in supporting and motivating your clients to do what they are aiming for.
 This often includes showing faith and reminding them of their strengths and capability either verbally or by email or text.

 However, the life coach is also there to hold the client accountable for the decision they are making and see them through.
 For some clients, this may be as easy as getting together to discuss how a particular task went and how it can be improved.
-However, for others, it may include helping them to analyze the feeling and any issue they came across while completing a step on their plan and seeing how there could be holding them back in others areas.
+However, for others, it may include helping them to analyze their feeling and any issue they came across while completing a step on their plan and seeing how there could be holding them back in others areas.

 This could include helping clients to ring-fence working times so they can have more leisure time to enjoy.
 It could also be by assisting clients to find short times during their day for fitness or artistic activities that they have identified as valued.
 Something that means a life coach will help them to include greater variety and richnesses in their everyday life.